Minnesota’s North Shore Must-See Spots

 After the brewery, we grabbed sandwiches to-go from Cedar Coffee Company and had a picnic around the corner at Agate Bay Beach.
 I had a turkey and avocado sandwich and Nic had a turkey club.
 Both were delicious and made with fresh ingredients.
 Parking is free and the view is unreal.
 Dip your toes in the water and walk out to the lighthouse.

-Swim at Pebble Beach and Check Out Split Rock Lighthouse
+Swim at Pebble Beach with Views of Split Rock Lighthouse

 Drive or hike to Pebble Beach for a killer view of the Split Rock Lighthouse.
 If you choose to walk, it’s about ten minutes through a wooded path.
 After taking photos, we cooled off in the crystal clear water.

 Another option is to enter the Split Rock Lighthouse grounds for an additional $8 fee.
-Tours are limited due to COVID-19, and you can’t access the interior of the lighthouse right now, but you can still walk around the grounds and get a close up look.
+Tours are offered inside the lighthouse, or walk around the grounds to get a close up look.

 Take a Hike at Tettegouche State Park